 Explore the historic photographic process of Cyanotype in this creative workshop focused on migration, belonging, memory, and connection.

-Using photo acetates and found materials, participants will create layered prints inspired by themes of migration, belonging, lifelong learning, health, and personal connection.
+Using photo acetates and found items, you’ll build layered compositions inspired by themes of migration, lifelong learning, health, and personal connection.

-Attendees will then combine their cyanotype prints into a final mixed-media artwork or collage piece that reflects their own ideas, memories, and experiences.
+Combine your cyanotype works into a final mixed-media collage or artwork that reflects your own ideas, memories, and experiences.

-Participants will leave with a collection of cyanotype prints on paper and fabric alongside a finished art object or collage piece exploring themes of identity, connection, and place.
+You’ll leave with a collection of cyanotype prints on paper and fabric, alongside a finished art object or collage piece.

 Basic materials provided.
 Food and drink is also available for purchase throughout the session from our cafés.